microsoft/PSRule/docs/commands/PSRule/en-US/Get-PSRuleHelp.md

 ### -Path

 A path to check documentation for.
-If this is not specified, documentation is sourced for imported modules.
+By default, help from the current working path and loaded modules is listed.
+Results can be filtered by using `-Name`, `-Path` or `-Module`.

 ```yaml
 Type: String